 Logo courtesy of CNBC

 By Pam Leibfried

 If you’re a saver like I am, you’ll be happy to learn that Alliant just raised the interest rate it pays on its savings accounts!

-Effective October 1, Alliant members earn 1.16% annual percentage yield (APY) on Savings Accounts, Supplemental Savings Accounts, Kids Savings Accounts, Traditional IRAs, Roth IRAs, SEP IRAs and Coverdell Education Savings Accounts (ESA).
+Effective October 1, Alliant members earn 1.16% annual percentage yield (APY) on Savings Accounts, Supplemental Savings Accounts, Kids Savings Accounts, Traditional IRAs, Roth IRAs and SEP IRAs.